unfoldcollective/sensorium.is/user/pages/09.installations/red-horizon/workshop.en.md

 The installation is a customised system that integrates this principle in the spatialisation of the sound, the development in time and the mechanism of the double pendulums.

 Red Horizon was created in close collaboration with software artist Marcus Graf.
 It is a co- production of TodaysArt (the Hague) and Museum of Transitory Art (MoTA, Ljubljana).

-**The Red Horizon installtion can be seen in the Pisztory Palace 3rd - 5th May.**

 [www.gabeytjonatham.com](http://www.gabeytjonatham.com)